-3. Portrayal of MAtoN
+Portrayal of MAtoN

 In conjunction with these changes to AIS there is a need for ECDIS to correctly display the MAtoN.
-IHO therefore will need to
+IHO therefore will need to:

-Develop a category for MAtoN, as subcode of aspecial mark.

-Develop a new category for special mark, subcode MatoN.
+Develop a new category for special mark, subcode MAtoN.

 Develop a new topmark for MAtoN portrayal, to be used together with special mark.